Rotax 912: Rotax's warnings to flyers

 The manual states that Rotax gives no assurances that the engine is suitable for use in any aircraft, and that the engine may seize or stall at any time, which could lead to a crash landing.
 The manual adds that non-compliance with such warnings could lead to serious injury or death.

 Variants

-The engine is available in the following versions:
+The engine is available in the following versions; coloured cylinder head caps are used to easily identify the different horsepower ranges: